christcame/christcame.github.io/Privacy.md

 5. Your Rights

 You may have certain rights regarding your personal information, such as the right to access, correct, or delete your data.
-To exercise these rights, please contact us at [email protected]
+To exercise these rights, please contact us at christcameprivacy.spree030@passmail.net

 6. Children's Privacy